hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

 * `effective_labels` -
   All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

-* `source_image_id` -
-  The ID value of the image used to create this disk.
-This value identifies the exact image that was used to create this persistent disk.
-For example, if you created the persistent disk from an image that was later deleted and recreated under the same name, the source image ID would identify the exact version of the image that was used.

-* `source_snapshot_id` -
-  The unique ID of the snapshot used to create this disk.
-This value identifies the exact snapshot that was used to create this persistent disk.
-For example, if you created the persistent disk from a snapshot that was later deleted and recreated under the same name, the source snapshot ID would identify the exact version of the snapshot that was used.
 * `self_link` - The URI of the created resource.